 I have been a fan of the Cobras conceived by Carroll Shelby since their beginnings in 1963.
 Carroll seized an opportunity and talked the English manufacturer of a small two seated sports car, AC Cars, into supplying the basic chassis and body.
 Almost simultaneously he convinced Ford Motor Company to supply a newly released light weight engine and transmission.
-The pieces (cars from AC and engines from Ford) were shipped to Los Angeles where Carol's crew assembled the car.
+The pieces (cars from AC and engines from Ford) were shipped to Los Angeles where Carroll's crew assembled the car.
 The result was the Cobra.

 Over the years, I have been lucky enough to acquire each of the three main variations of the Cobra body styles.
 The purpose of this web site is to share information for these Cobra types; the 289 Cobra, the 427 Cobra and the Daytona Coupe Cobra.